Lxb0102/MRLN/src/README.md

 ![](fig/1.png)

-**This is the data and code for our paper** `Towards Accurate Medication Recommendation: Simulating Doctors' Prescription with Multi-task Representation Learning`.
+**This is the data and code for our paper** `Retrieval Augmented Multi-granularity Representation Learning for Medication Recommendation`.

 ## Prerequisites